Edgeword History, Family Crest & Coats of Arms

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Edgeword were recorded, including Edgeworth, Edgworth, Edgeware, Edgeworthe and others.

 Early Notables of the Edgeword family (pre 1700)

-More information is included under the topic Early Edgeword Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Edgeword Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Edgeword family to Ireland

 Some of the Edgeword family moved to Ireland, but this topic is not covered in this excerpt.